mihael-tunik/dp_with_masks/README.md

 Solution complexity: $O(n^2 \cdot 2^n)$ time, $O(2^n)$ space.

-The second attempt appeared when I realized how to get rid of _chosen[]_ array, actually we can fix the order of optimization, so let _dp[mask]_ be the answer for first _k_ rows, where _k_ is number of bits in mask.
+The second attempt appeared when I realized how to get rid of _chosen[]_ array.
+Actually we can fix the order of optimization, so _dp[mask]_ be the answer for first _k_ rows, where _k_ is number of bits in mask.
 ```
 Store one array: dp[2^n]